P. J. Gallagher (boxer)

 PJ Pat Gallagher (born 14 February 1973) is a former boxer who was the undefeated British super featherweight champion in 1996.
-He also won the WBC International Super-Feather Weight Title.

 As an amateur

 Gallagher started boxing at the age of nine.
 He joined the Angel Amateur Boxing Club and stayed there throughout his Amateur Career.
 He was trained under Paul Hammick as a junior and Colin Wilson took over when Gallagher turned senior.